Delhi: Portion of road under IIT flyover caves in, traffic affected | Science-Environment

 The IMD on Friday had issued an orange alert, predicting moderate rain on Saturday and warning of possible waterlogging in low-lying areas of the national capital and major traffic disruptions.

-The department has issued a yellow alert for Sunday, and orange alert also for Monday.
+The department has issued a yellow alert for Sunday, and an orange alert for Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)